How to clean your caravan, campervan or mobile home

 After spending the afternoon cleaning your motorhome, you can either let it dry naturally and have a well-deserved cup of tea, or you could grab an extra-large microfibre cloth and soak all the excess water up.

-Meanwhile, if your caravan looks dull and lacks shine, you may want to consider a polish.
+Meanwhile, if your vehicle looks dull and lacks shine, you may want to consider a polish.
 This dullness is caused by the paintwork oxidising in the sun’s UV rays, but polishing products can correct the oxidisation.
 This only needs to be done once a year.
 You may opt for the Draper Storm Force Polisher, or you can pour a small amount of polish onto an applicator and apply a thin layer to the paintwork in overlapping circles, trying to avoid rubber seals and textured plastics/trim.
 Once applied, the polish needs to be left on for 15-20 minutes, then buffed up with a finishing cloth.

 Whatever you choose to do, consider rubbing the whole vehicle in a finishing wax to give it that extra showroom shine.
 This isn’t the same as polishing – wax is used purely for the protection of paintwork and to act as a barrier to keep the dirt out and the shine in.